 Kipton is a tiny village located in the state of Ohio.
 With a population of 206 people and just one neighborhood, Kipton is the 783rd largest community in Ohio.
 Kipton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Kipton is a blue-collar town, with 36.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kipton is generally considered to be a blue-collar town.
+36.05% of the Kipton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kipton is a village of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Kipton who work in teaching (12.79%), office and administrative support (11.63%), and management occupations (11.63%).

 Of important note, Kipton is also a village of artists.
 Kipton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Kipton’s character.

-Kipton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Kipton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In terms of college education, the citizens of Kipton rank slightly lower than the national average.
 15.44% of adults 25 and older in Kipton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.